Pascagoula incident: Legacy

 In September 2011, Hickson died of a heart attack at the age of 80.

 In 2018, Parker released his book, entitled Pascagoula: The Closest Encounter, My Story, which is "the first full account of the event given by Parker along with how it affected his life".
 On June 22, 2019, a historical marker was unveiled at the site of the alleged abduction, funded by the historical society and with placement approved by the city.
 Parker attended the unveiling, as did Hickson's son and family.
 Parker stated, "It is emotional for me.
 I can't really describe it because I would break out in tears if I do.
 I wish when I died I could be buried right here underneath this plaque, that would explain it the best.
 It is quite an honor."
 Parker died from kidney cancer in August 2023 at the age of 68.

 In 2024, Netflix's Files of the Unexplained covered the incident.

 The City of Pascagoula hosts a festival every year in October to mark the anniversary of the incident.

 Skepticism

 Aviation journalist and UFO skeptic Philip J. Klass found "discrepancies" in Hickson's story, noted that Hickson refused to take a polygraph exam conducted by an experienced examiner, and concluded that the case was a hoax.
 Skeptical investigator Joe Nickell wrote that Hickson's behavior was "questionable" and that Hickson later altered or embellished his claims.
-Nickell speculated that Hickson may have fantasized the alien encounter during a hypnagogic "waking dream state", and suggested that Parker's corroboration of the tale was likely due to suggestibility because he initially told police he had "passed out at the beginning of the incident and failed to regain consciousness until it was over", a claim supported by Hickson during his To Tell the Truth appearance.
+Nickell speculated that Hickson may have fantasized the alien encounter during a hypnagogic "waking dream state", and suggested that Parker's corroboration of the tale was likely due to suggestibility because he initially told police he had "passed out at the beginning of the incident and failed to regain consciousness until it was over".
+The claim that Parker had temporarily lapsed into unconsciousness was supported by Hickson during his To Tell the Truth appearance.